thalitacamelo/thalitacamelo/README.md

 ### Hi there 👋, I'm Thalita Ferreira

-As a Bioinformatician and Software Developer, I blend the intricacies of biology with the precision of technology.
+As a Bioinformatician and Software Developer, I work at the intersection of biology and technology.
 With a focus on web application development, I navigate both frontend and backend landscapes, driven by a quest to unlock the potential of genetic data.

 ---